ritvik3104/AskQL-AI-Database-Agent/readme.md

 - Dramatically improves the user experience for common queries by making the application more responsive.
 - Reduces redundant calls to the LLM API.

-### Professional UI with Speech-to-Text 🎤
-- Sleek, modern chat interface with a professional navy blue theme.
-- Includes a robust speech-to-text feature, allowing users to speak their queries directly into the application using the browser's native Web Speech API.

 ---